 - Scratch resistance: Kitchen counters and general flooring applications

 - Stain resistance: Kitchen applications, mudrooms, and outdoor spaces

 - Fade resistance: Outdoor spaces and indoor living spaces near windows

 - Freeze-thaw resistance: Walk-in freezers and outdoor spaces in any climate

 - Fire resistance: Kitchen applications and fireplaces

 - Slip resistance: Kitchen, bathroom, shower, and outdoor flooring

-- Antibacterial & antimicrobial properties: Everywhere (!), but especially kitchen and bathroom applications or other moisture-prone applications, as well as furniture applications
+- Bacteria resistance & antimicrobial properties: Everywhere (!), but especially kitchen and bathroom applications or other moisture-prone applications, as well as furniture applications

 - High breaking strength: any area with heavy appliances and high traffic, outdoor spaces, and furniture applications

 Of course, any of these benefits could be beneficial in any possible application.
 The ultimate value of ceramic and porcelain tile is the peace of mind you have with your choice, wherever it is used.